JereKuusela/valheim-upgrade_world/README.md

 Other settings are:

 - Verbose output: Prints more output which gives a better understanding how the mod operators.
 However this can spoil things of your world.
+- Verbose locations: Prints more detailed information about location generation.
+This can be useful for debugging location generation works.
 - Automatic start: Starts commands automatically without having to use the start command.
 This allows using the commands more easily but can lead to more mistakes.
-- Disable automatic genloc: After new content updates, Valheim automatically redistributes unplaced locations with genloc command.
-This can mess up custom worlds with manually defined locations.
+- Disable automatic genloc: After new content updates, Valheim automatically redistributes unplaced
-- Operations per update: How many zones are destroyed per Unity update.
-Can be useful if destroying large parts of a world, but recommended to keep it as it is.
 - Root users: SteamIds that are allowed to execute commands (-1 for the dedicated server).
 If not set, all admins can use the commands.
-- Operation delay: Milliseconds between each command.
-Prevents lots of small operations overloading the dedicated server.
 - World size: Max radius for operations (if using a mod to change the world size or need to affect areas outside the play area).

 ## How it works